What is arkOS?

-Warning – arkOS and Genesis are still in development.
+Warning – arkOS is still in development.
 Many tools are not yet working, and you should not yet depend on arkOS for anything other than testing at this time.
-Please stay connected via one of the methods listed on the Contact page to get updates on project development.
+Please stay connected via one of the methods listed on the Contact page for updates.

 arkOS is a system for securely self-hosting your online life from the comfort of your home.

-It will allow you to easily host your own website, email, “cloud” and more, all within arm’s reach.
+It is a flavour of Arch Linux ARM with a focus on easy self-hosting of a variety of content.
+It allows you to easily host your own website, email, "cloud" and more, all within arm's reach.
 It does this by interfacing with existing software and allowing the user to easily update and change settings with a graphical interface.
-No more need to depend on external cloud services, which can be insecure “walled gardens” that require you to give up control over your data.
+No more need to depend on external cloud services, which can be insecure "walled gardens" that require you to give up control over your data.

 Built for embedded devices.